meuzgebre/XSSinator/README.md

 ### Payload Generation

+XSSinator offers a flexible payload generation mechanism that allows you to customize templates, variations, and encoding styles.
+By default, XSSinator uses a set of predefined templates, but you can also create your own templates and save them for future use.

 Generate XSS payloads with default settings:
 ```
 xssinator generate --count 10
 ```

+To learn more about payload generation and customization, refer to the Payload Generation Guide.

 ### Vulnerability Scanning

+XSSinator includes a powerful vulnerability scanning module that automates the process of detecting and exploiting XSS vulnerabilities in web applications.
+It performs comprehensive testing using the generated payloads and provides detailed reports with vulnerability analysis.

 Scan a web application for XSS vulnerabilities:
 ```
 xssinator scan --url https://example.com
 ```
+To learn more about vulnerability scanning and how to use it effectively, refer to the Vulnerability Scanning Guide.

 For a complete list of available commands and options, refer to the CLI documentation.